Ganburu/Cyber-Portfolio/README.md

 Questions:

-1. What is the likely IPv4 address of someone from the Po1s0n1vy group scanning imreallynotbatman.com for web application vulnerabilities? <h3>40.80.148.42(posionivy)?</h3>
+1. What is the likely IPv4 address of someone from the Po1s0n1vy group scanning imreallynotbatman.com for web application vulnerabilities? **40.80.148.42(posionivy)**

-To start my search I inputed __index=* sourcetype=fgt* "imreallynotbatman.com"__ into the Splunk search.
+To start my investigation I inputed __index=* sourcetype=fgt* "imreallynotbatman.com"__ into the Splunk search.
 Since I do not know which index to look through I put "index*" (* *is a wildcard, which means that all indxes will be displayed*) so Splunk can search through all the indexes of Wayne Enterprises.
 I only wanted to search through the sourcetype fgt(Fortinet Fortigate), which is a NGFW(Next Generation Firewall) that logs network traffic crossing from internal to external, any alerts/blocks, layer 7 protection, and events that the Fortigate device logs.
 I also did not know what type of logs to pull from fgt.
 I put "fgt*" because this will pull all fgt type logs for display.
 To narrow down this search I was only interested in logs that were related to the **"imnotreallybatman.com"** domain.
 I added this on to the end of my search query.
 This resulted in 13,918 events.
 While scrolling through the first page I saw the attack field which intrigued me.
 I clicked on this field and saw "Acunetix.Web.Vulnerability.Scanner" which is a web vunerability scannner.
 The number of files it scanned had a count of 4,145.
 Hmmm seems odd...
 I clicked on "Acunetix.Web.Vulnerability.Scanner" which automatically added it to my search query.
 It returned back the list of 4,145 events mentioned earlier.
-I expanded the first log an saw a source Ip address of  40.80.148.42.
-This could possiblly be an IP address from the hacker group know as Po1s0n1vy.
+I expanded the first log and saw a source Ip address of  40.80.148.42.
+This could possiblly be an IP address from the hacker group known as Po1s0n1vy.

 ![image](https://github.com/user-attachments/assets/bbc2711d-d2cb-45e8-bfa4-43cdd34ea0d9)